-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: November 2012

-Far Cry 3 is an island-based action adventure and gives players access to a tropical archipelago to explore.
-The game’s setting is on the Rook Islands, a fictional cluster of tropical isles that players are able to explore at their leisure as they work through the main objectives of the story.
+Far Cry 3 is an island-based action-adventure title and gives players access to a tropical archipelago to explore.
+The game’s setting is on the Rook Islands, a fictional cluster of tropical isles that players are able to explore at their leisure as they work through the main story.
 As the protagonist, players must work to save their friends who’ve been kidnapped by pirates and hidden somewhere on the islands.
-Traversal includes being on foot and making use of a range of vehicles and aerial methods.
-This is an exciting world to explore as procedural generation is used to prevent the landscape from becoming repetitive or easy to navigate.
+Traversal includes exploring on foot and making use of a range of vehicles and aerial methods.
+This is an exciting world to explore as procedural generation is used to prevent the landscape from becoming repetitive or too easy to navigate.

 Publisher: Rockstar Games